david-abel/simple_rl/README.md

 # mdps
-Some simple infrastructure for experimenting with Markov Decision Processes.
+Some simple infrastructure for experimenting with Markov Decision Processes in python.